-Program Name & Number Program Description Objectives Responsible Party Evaluation Modify / Delete / Continue collaborate on various projects that will increase the County's supply of affordable housing.
+Program Name & Number Program Description Objectives Responsible Party Evaluation Modify / Delete / Continue Affordable Housing Development The Housing and Community Development Department (CDA-HCD) and the Economic and Civic Development Department (CDA-ECD) will collaborate on various projects that will increase the County's supply of affordable housing.
 CDA-ECD and CDA-HCD will provide both administrative and financial resources to support affordable housing development within the unincorporated areas.
-In addition to those incentives provided by CDA-ECD and CDA-HCD, CDA-Planning will provide the following in support of affordable housing development in Unincorporated Alameda County: Priority to processing subdivision maps that include affordable housing units; Waiver of Park Dedication Fees or Dedication requirements; Expedited review for the subdivision are consolidation of larger sites into buildable lots where the development application can be found consistent with the General Plan; and Modification of development requirements, such as reduced parking standards for seniors, assisted care, and special needs housing on a case by-case basis.
-Identify and complete 4 to 6 new affordable housing projects during the planning period (2015-23); and Facilitate the development of affordable housing, especially housing that is affordable to extremely low-income households (i.e., households with incomes less than 30% AMI).
-(Annually) Community Development Department and Community Development Agency - Economic & Civic Development Alameda County during the planning period.
-However, housing has also been built with Measure A1 funding in adjacent jurisdictions. into other programs in the Housing Element.
+In addition to those incentives provided by CDA-ECD and CDA- HCD, CDA-Planning will provide the following in support of affordable housing development in Unincorporated Alameda County: Priority to processing subdivision maps that include affordable housing units; Waiver of Park Dedication Fees or Dedication requirements; Expedited review for the subdivision are consolidation of larger sites into buildable lots where the development application can be found consistent with the General Plan; and Modification of development requirements, such as reduced parking standards for seniors, assisted care, and special needs housing on a case by-case basis.
+Develop a housing strategy (2015-17); Identify and complete 4 to 6 new affordable housing projects during the planning period (2015-23); and Facilitate the development of affordable housing, especially housing that is affordable to extremely low-income households (i.e., households with incomes less than 30% AMI).
+(Annually) Community Development Agency - Housing & Community Development Department and Community Development Agency - Economic & Civic Development Only two projects have been planned in Unincorporated Alameda County during the planning period.
+However, housing has also been built with Measure A1 funding in adjacent jurisdictions.
+Delete - this program has been incorporated into other programs in the Housing Element.
 Density Bonus Program State law requires cities and counties to approve density bonuses for housing developments that contain specified percentages of units affordable to very low, low, or moderate income households or units restricted to occupancy by seniors.
 A density bonus may also be granted for the development of child care facilities.
-Under state law (California Government Code, Section 65915- 65918), housing developers may qualify for several types of density bonuses-up to 35 percent-based on the percentage of housing units in a development affordable to very low- income, low-income, moderate-income, or senior households.
-Furthermore, density bonus units must be restricted to occupancy by seniors or affordable to the targeted income for at least 30 years.
-In 2012, the County updated its Density Bonus Ordinance to comply with Continue to ensure that the County's Ordinance reflects State law.
+Under state law (California Government Code, Section 65915-65918), housing developers may qualify for several types of density bonuses-up to 35 percent-based on the percentage of housing units in a development affordable to very lowincome, low-income, moderate-income, or senior households.
+Furthermore, density bonus Continue to ensure that the County's Ordinance reflects State law.
 Create and distribute brochures and other materials necessary to promote the County's Density Bonus Program to developers.
 Community Development Agency - Planning Fewer than anticipated applicants have used the density bonus since it was set in place.
 Staff will continue to alter the program to conform to state regulations.
 Modify - conform density bonus ordinance to current state law; develop communications on the density bonus ordinance.